 Patients diagnosed with asthma who experience mild symptoms on no more than two days per week (intermittent asthma) may obtain temporarily relief with the use of OTC asthma medicines.
 OTC asthma medicines should only be used in people aged 12 years or older (aerosols and tablets), or four years and older (nebulized solutions).

 Patients diagnosed by a doctor with persistent asthma should not use OTC asthma medicines for temporarily relief of mild, moderate, or severe asthma symptoms.
 Talk with your doctor about long-term asthma prevention and management.

-Asthma medicines may also contain other active ingredients to relieve additional conditions, such as chest congestion and the build-up of mucus.
+Asthma medicines may also contain guaifenesin to relieve additional conditions, such as chest congestion and the build-up of mucus.